ibm-cloud-docs/sell/ts-missing-products.md

 {: #ts-missing-products}
 {: troubleshoot}

+If you expect to see a list of your products on the `My products` page in Partner Center, but instead see Getting started steps, you might be in the wrong account.
+{: shortdesc}

-When you go to the My Products page of Partner Center, you see Getting started steps instead of a list of your products.
+When you go to the `My products` page of Partner Center, you see Getting started steps instead of a list of your products.
 {: tsSymptoms}

 This error typically occurs because no products are associated with the account you are accessing.
 {: tsCauses}

-Make sure you are accessing the correct account by opening the account menu in the navigation bar and selecting the account where the product is located.
+Make sure you are in the correct account by opening the account menu in the navigation bar and selecting the account where the product is located.
 {: tsResolve}